 after wine, the Basque in the corner

 and we, citizens all, break bread.

 Michael O’Siadhail, Collected Poems, Bloodaxe, 2013, 183.

 My dad came for dinner tonight.
-He’s not fussy, but he’s a proud meat-and-potatoes man.
-No pastas or risottos, and certainly no ancient grain salads for him; not by choice anyway.
-Dad likes his food simple: a good roast dinner with crispy spuds and gravy, or a slow-cooked lamb stew.
+He’s not fussy, but he’s proud — a meat-and-potatoes man.
+No pastas or risottos for him, and certainly no ancient grain salads; not by choice anyway.
+Dad likes it simple: a good roast dinner with crispy spuds and gravy, or a slow-cooked lamb stew.